-Situated within the Wheaton Regional Park, Brookside Gardens is located at 1800 Glenallan Avenue, Wheaton, MD 20902.
-The best way to arrive is by car as pedestrians walking in are not allowed for safety reasons.
+Situated within Wheaton Regional Park, Brookside Gardens is located at 1800 Glenallan Avenue, Wheaton, MD 20902.

 What to Expect:

-Expect to step into a magical winter wonderland illuminated with more than a million dazzling LED lights shaped into hand-crafted, original art forms of flowers, animals and other natural elements.
-The Garden of Lights is a walk-through outdoor exhibit, so make sure to dress in warm layers.
+Expect to step into a magical winter wonderland illuminated with more than a million dazzling LED lights shaped into hand-crafted, original art forms of flowers, animals, and other natural elements.
+Garden of Lights is a walk-through outdoor exhibit, so make sure to dress for the weather.
 The entire experience will take an hour or two when walked at a leisurely pace.

 Best Time to Visit:

-The Garden of Lights exhibit is open through January 1, except for December 24 and 25.
-The hours are Sunday – Thursday: 5:30 – 9:00 p.m. and Friday – Saturday: 5:30 – 10:00 p.m.
-Visits during the weekday before Christmas weekend are highly encouraged.
-The crowds are thinner, allowing you even more opportunities to discover and fully appreciate every detail.
-The last car is admitted 30 minutes before the closing time each night.
+Garden of Lights is open between 5:00 pm – 9 pm daily from November 17 to December 31 (closed November 20-23 and December 24-25).
+Visits during the weekday before Christmas weekend are highly encouraged as the crowds are thinner, allowing you even more opportunities to discover and fully appreciate every detail.

-Non-commercial and hobby photography is welcome.
-If you are looking to have professional portraits taken or you plan to sell the images; a photo permit is required.
-Permits should be arranged in advance through the Montgomery Parks Photo Policy and Permits page.
+Personal photography is welcomed.
+If you are looking to have professional portraits taken, or you plan to sell the images, a photo permit is required.
+Questions about photo permits can be answered here.

 For budding photographers looking for the ultimate shot, the best time to visit is at dusk.
-The deep blues of the winter sky in the background adds a lot of depth and details in the displays tend to show up better in photos.
+The deep blues of the winter sky in the background add a lot of depth and details, and the light displays tend to show up better in photos.

 Don’t Forget to Visit:

-The Conservatory: The night wouldn’t be complete without a visit inside the Conservatory to watch G-Scale model trains wind through a seasonal landscape of living plants in the Garden Railway exhibit.
-The exhibit also displays intricate custom-made original models of numerous Montgomery County landmarks from the past and present, including Brookside Gardens, Kensington Railroad Station, Red Door Store, Little Tavern Restaurant, Cabin John Hotel and the Dentzel Carousel that still operates in Glen Echo Park.
+The Conservatory: A trip to Brookside Gardens wouldn’t be complete without a visit inside the Conservatory to watch G-Scale model trains wind through a seasonal landscape of living plants in the Garden Railway exhibit.
+The exhibit also displays intricate custom-made original models of numerous Montgomery County landmarks from the past and present, including Brookside Gardens, Kensington Railroad Station, Red Door Store, Little Tavern Restaurant, Cabin John Hotel, and the Dentzel Carousel that still operates in Glen Echo Park.
 The Garden Railway exhibit is free to view during the Conservatory’s hours from 10 a.m. to 3:45 p.m., November 25 through January 1 (closed December 24-25).